-24-25. the boy... the boy Instead of the long text of the LXX, MT only has two words we-han-na'ar na'ar ("and the boy was a boy," translated in the JPS translation as "the boy was still very young").21 The long text of the LXX helps explain Elkanah's presence in Shilo, otherwise unaccounted for in MT (in that text Elkanah goes up to Shilo in v.
-21 and apparently waits there until Hannah arrives much later after weaning the boy).22 a "word" of the Lord is not mentioned in the preceding verses.
+24-25. the boy ... the boy Instead of the long text of the LXX, MT only has two words wehan-na 'ar na 'ar ("and the boy was a boy," translated in the JPS translation as "the boy was still very young").21 The long text of the LXX helps explain Elkanah's presence in Shilo, otherwise

+19 Either the LXX or MT was altered, but it is difficult to establish the direction of such a change.
+The MT reading could have been changed by 4QSam^a and LXX because a "word" of the Lord is not mentioned in the preceding verses.
 By the same token, the reading of 4QSam^a and the LXX may have been corrected toward MT because the mentioning of a "word" of the Lord is more respectful than a vow uttered by a human.
 The latter scenario is more likely, as MT also minimizes the role of Hannah in other instances (see the introduction to this chapter).